 An inflamed hamstring tendon is called hamstring tendonitis.
-Hamstrings or hamstring muscles are located at the back of the thigh.
-We have three hamstring muscles.
+Your hamstrings or hamstring muscles are located at the back of your thigh.
+You have three hamstring muscles.
 Together, they help bend your knees as you lie face-down, lift your foot toward your back (without bending the hip) and help you walk normally.

-This occurs when hamstrings or their tendon are overstretched, overused, or overexerted during a sports or recreational activity such as sprinting, kicking or jumping.
-Exercising improperly, such as increasing the duration or intensity of a workout too much or too soon, may also lead to hamstring strains.
+Hamstring strain occurs when hamstrings or their tendon are overstretched, overused, or overexerted during a sports or recreational activity such as sprinting, kicking or jumping.
+Exercising improperly, such as increasing the duration or intensity of your workout too much or too soon, may also lead to hamstring strains.

 Depending on the severity of your hamstring strain, the following may be recommended:

 * Gentle stretching (manual or active)